Modern Grading Scale

 Price Stickers

 Price stickers are generally not considered major flaws, but only become a factor if curling, tearing, staining, picking, etc. of the sticker has occurred.
 The location of the sticker is also a factor, though most are placed in an area such as a corner that does not detract from the overall appearance of the card.
-Basically, the condition of the sticker factors into the card sub-grade, and from there into the overall grade of the piece.
+The condition of the sticker factors into the card sub-grade, and from there into the overall grade of the piece.